MagicPhase/AutoInflate/README.md

 <img src="https://github.com/MagicPhase/AutoInflate/assets/104283546/93f09008-bf68-4455-a549-2ccc71daf2a6" width=50% height=50%>

-* Current Pressure - Disaplys the current pressure of the system in PSI (pound per square inch).
+* Current Pressure - Displays the current pressure of the system in PSI (pound per square inch).

 * STOP - This function will stop all current cycles and turn off the pump and solenoid.